omundy/learn-computers/topics/networks.md

 ### SSH

-Secure SHell is perhaps the most invaluable tool for connecting to other computers on the network.
-When you "SSH" into a remote computer you can execute all commands just as you do on your local machine.
+Secure SHell is a popular tool for connecting to other computers on the network.
+With "SSH" you log in to a remote computer and can execute commands just as if you were in the same room.
 SSH uses [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) to secure data.

 Common scenarios where you would use SSH: